 For all Quick products that are defective, then please send them back to the distributor.
 They will test it and send you a new one.
 If you want to send it back to us, then there is a 20% restocking fee.
 For all other products, please contact us at email@example.com.

 Level 1 is a backlight filter repair for the 6s/6s+.
 Level 2 is a backlight filter repair for the 7/7+/8/8+ or one that requires a jumper or any other repair aside from the backlight IC.
 Level 3 is a backlight system repair where the backlight IC needs to be replaced along with any other components.
 If you damaged your backlight after a DIY screen repair, then 95% of the time, you most likely just need a level 1 repair.
 If the backlight just went out one day, then most of the time it’s a backlight system repair (level 3).

 Level 1 is a blown filter or front-side capacitor.
 Level 2 is anything on the backside of the logic board and/or the display chip.

 Level 1 is a charging chip (i.e. tristar, u2 ic) problem.
 Level 2 is everything else, including a shorted power line.

 Level 1 is long screw damage only.
-Level 2 is any phone that is water damaged, except for the iPhone X. Level 3 is the iPhone X/Xs/Xs Max/Xr and/or anything that involves the power management chip (PMIC).
+Level 2 is any phone that is water damaged, except for the iPhone X. Level 3 is the iPhone X/Xs/Xs Max/Xr and/or anything that involves the power management chip (PMIC) or if there has been a prior data recovery attempt on it.
 Level 4 is anything that involves the CPU and/or RAM.
 Most data recovery repairs are level 2.
 We will notify you before doing anything if it’s greater than level 2.